-Abstract Collection of materials related to the lives and careers of John and Alan Blum.
+Abstract The John and Alan Blum Northwest Aviation Collection consists of visual and textual materials related to the lives and careers of John and Alan Blum.
 John founded the Northwest Air Service Company and Alan served as President after his brother died in a plane crash in 1931.
-The collection is comprised of a scrapbook, a photograph album and loose photographs, and a small amount of ephemera.

 Abstract The Emile Chourré and Chourré Family Papers is comprised of documents and scrapbooks, photographic prints and photograph albums, and assorted ephemera primarily pertaining to the life and military career of Lieutenant Commander Emile Chourré (1894-1938).
 Major topics include Chourré's military service, especially while stationed in Coco Solo, Panama; his service as a U.S. Naval announcer for the 1929-1931 and 1933-1934 National Air Races; and family (immediate and extended) photographs.